kaouterkarboub/MetadocRepository/README.md

 For speed processing and robust processing video frames should exceed 20MB.

-After Running the code You will the videos (original, converted, and results included) in this Drive Link:
+After Running the code You will the videos (original, converted, and results included) in this Drive Link: https://drive.google.com/drive/folders/1QEQaWY_Ii8Uw025xcYkmm48XfLOhY2BR?usp=sharing

-I ADDED COMMENTS AS MUCH AS POSSIBLE TO MAKE THE CODE MORE CLEAR ...
+I ADDED COMMENTS AS MUCH AS POSSIBLE TO MAKE THE CODE CLEARER...